-During the nine months ended September 30, 2014:
+During the year ended December 31, 2014:

 On March 3, 2014 the Company announced that Air Greenland was awarded the helicopter contract to provide field support for our exploration program in 2014.
 Planning is on-going for deep penetrating electromagnetic and gravity surveys as well as camp logistic contracts.